NicoletFEAR/RIOdroid/README.md

 ####What should we able to use this for?

-* Send video to the Driver station from an android device (this currently works with the IP Webcam app)
-* Use Android as the coprocessor and send image data and object recognition data to the RoboRIO
-* Use Android as a display for the roboRIO.
+Send video to the Driver station from an android device (this currently works with the IP Webcam app) Use Android as the coprocessor and send image data and object recognition data to the RoboRIO Use Android as a display for the roboRIO.
 Display values, colors, videos, etc.
-* Use Android as speakers for the RoboRIO Output sounds, music, noises, etc
-* Get sensor data from the Android Device (accelerometer, compass, gyro, GPS, etc)
-* Potential/Unsure - Use android device as wifi adapter in place for router at demonstrations/practice
+Use Android as speakers for the RoboRIO Output sounds, music, noises, etc Get sensor data from the Android Device (accelerometer, compass, gyro, GPS, etc) Potential/Unsure - Use android device as wifi adapter in place for router at demonstrations/practice

 ###Install Instructions
 ####Quick Instructions
-1. Download RIOdroid.zip from https://github.com/Spectrum3847/RIOdroid/tree/master/release
+1. Download RIOdroid.zip from https://github.com/NicoletFEAR/RIOdroid/tree/master/release
-2. Extract RIOdroid.zip
+2. Extract RIOdroid v0.1.2.zip
 3. copy RIOdroid.tar.gz and RIOdroid.sh to /home/admin on the RoboRIO
 4. Run the RIOdroid.sh script from that directory
 5. Use the RIOdroid.jar file in your java code to access Android Debug Bridge and usb4java code.